A historic 50th Anniversary and 24th Biennial Convention celebrating legacy, sisterhood, and service.

 Lt.
 Col. Patricia Jackson-Kelley (Ret.) is a retired U.S. Army officer and former National President of the National Association of Black Military Women.
 She has dedicated decades of service to veterans, women’s leadership, and public policy, while continuing to serve in advisory and community leadership roles across Los Angeles County.

-To connect with the National Association of Black Military Women, Los Angeles Chapter, please email INFO@NABMWLA.ORG or call/text (424) 296-1004.
+To connect with the National Association of Black Military Women Inc., Los Angeles Chapter, please email INFO@NABMWLA.ORG or call/text (424) 296-1004.
 We welcome inquiries regarding membership, events, partnerships, and community engagement.